-In all circumstances, it is advisable to return as much condensate as possible to the feedwater tank.
+It is always advisable to return as much condensate as possible to the feedwater tank.
 The condensate may also have to be treated so it conforms to the requirements of the boiler feedwater (according to table 1).

-These requirements, plus those appertaining to the boiler water, mean that according to the condition of the untreated water and the amount of top-up water - at the very least a suitable chemical or thermal water treatment system must be installed, and there should be a facility for adding oxygen binders (possibly alkalines and phosphates) into the feedwater tank supply line.
+These requirements, plus those of the boiler water (according to table 2), mean that - according to the raw water condition and the top-up water volume - at the very least a suitable chemical or thermal water treatment system must be installed, and there should be a facility for adding oxygen binders (possibly alkalines and phosphates) into the feedwater tank supply line.

-The requirements are monitored by measurements made by suitable, preferably uncomplicated devices (either every 24 h or 72 h or in line with national requirements, subject to the mode of operation).
+The requirements are monitored by measurements made by suitable, preferably uncomplicated devices (either every 24 h or 72 h or in line with national requirements, subject to operating mode).
 These test values, the volume of top-up water, the chemical consumption and the required maintenance should be entered into a boiler log to enable the operating conditions to be checked at any time.